inboundasia/drone-docker-compose/README.md

-This repository show how to use docker-compose to install drone
+This repository shows how to use docker-compose to install drone

 * multiple machine install
 * single machine install